 If you’ve been the victim of medical malpractice, you also have the option to file an incident report with the State Medical Board of Ohio.
 This report can detail exactly what happened when you were harmed and may result in disciplinary action for the responsible medical professional.
 Your Cleveland personal injury lawyers will discuss the benefits of filing this report and then work to prove that you were injured by those who should have helped you.
 With a vast amount of knowledge and resources, our dedicated legal team can give your case the best possible chance of success.

-How the Cleveland Personal Injury Lawyers at KNR Can Help You
+How the Cleveland Medical Malpractice Attorneys at KNR Can Help You

-While we have helped numerous individuals obtain funds in medical malpractice lawsuits, we also work in several other areas of personal injury law, from product liability to car accident injury cases.
+While our law firm has helped numerous individuals obtain funds in medical malpractice lawsuits, we also work in several other areas of personal injury law, from product liability to car accident injury cases.
 In addition, with 11 offices throughout Ohio, we are prepared to meet your needs wherever you are located.

 If you are interested in discussing your medical malpractice situation with a dedicated Ohio personal injury attorney, call us at (216) 658-1330 or fill out our online form